Aliases for UGT1A10 Gene

 UGT1A10 (UDP Glucuronosyltransferase Family 1 Member A10) is a Protein Coding gene.
 Diseases associated with UGT1A10 include Pericholangitis.
-Among its related pathways are Porphyrin and chlorophyll metabolism and Tamoxifen Pathway, Pharmacokinetics.
+Among its related pathways are Irinotecan Pathway and Drug metabolism - cytochrome P450.
 GO annotations related to this gene include protein homodimerization activity and enzyme binding.
 An important paralog of this gene is UGT1A8.

 UniProtKB/Swiss-Prot for UGT1A10 Gene